Inga Ābele

 Ida Lødemel Tvedt

-Ida Lødemel Tvedt, born in 1987, previously taught essay writing in Norway and the US, at the New School and Columbia University.
+Ida Lødemel Tvedt, born in 1987, previously taught essay writing in Norway and the US at the New School and at Columbia University.
 Her work has appeared in Guernica, N+1., Vagant, Vinduet, and Daz Magazine, among others.
-Currently she's writing reports for the norwegian newspaper Dag og Tid.
+Currently she is writing reports for the Norwegian newspaper Dag og Tid.
 Marianegropen (Gyldendal, Oslo 2019) is her debut.

 Claudia Schneider

-Claudia Schneider (born 1963) embarked on a world tour at the age of 22.
-She then became a freelance writer and photographer for German-language media, including Merian, NZZ, Tages-Anzeiger, and Cosmopolitan, and published some 15 travel guides with Bild-Atlas, Marco Polo and Regenbogen-Verlag.
+Claudia Schneider (born 1963) embarked on a trip around the world at the age of 22.
+She then became a freelance writer and photographer for German-language media, including Merian, NZZ, Tages-Anzeiger, and Cosmopolitan, and published 15 travel guides with Bild-Atlas, Marco Polo and Regenbogen-Verlag.
 Since 2004, she has been the editor of a local newspaper in her home canton of Zug.
-In What We Should Know About Consciousness, she follows up on her fascination with consciousness and embarks on an inward journey . . .
+In Was wir über Bewusstsein wissen sollten, she follows up on her fascination with consciousness and embarks on an inward journey.

 Demian Cornu

-Demian Cornu was born in Bern in 1981, earned degrees in religious studies and history, and worked for nine years in asylum processing at the State Secretariat for Migration.
-‘Transits of Small Worlds’ is his literary debut.
+Demian Cornu was born in Bern, Switzerland in 1981, earned degrees in religious studies and history, and worked in asylum processing at the State Secretariat for Migration for nine years.
+Transite kleiner Welten is his literary debut.

 Annelie Kebschull

 Annelie Kebschull (born 1999) grew up in a spa town in northern Germany and now lives in Lüneburg.
-Driven by a vision of how effective structures could make life easier, she studied communication design.
-During her studies she discovered a fascination with psychology and dedicated herself to the question of how personality can be visualised.
+She studied communication design, driven by a vision of how effective structures could make life easier.
+During her studies she discovered a fascination with psychology and dedicated herself to the question of how personality can be visualized.
 She is now working toward a degree in cultural studies, still looking for ways to make the most meaningful contribution possible to building a better world.

 Shubhangi Swarup

 Shubhangi Swarup is an author, journalist, and educator.
-Breadths of Desire, her first novel, is an international bestseller and has been translated into 15 languages.
+Breiten des Verlangens (Latitudes of Longing), her first novel, is an international bestseller and has been translated into 15 languages.
 It won the Sushila Devi Award and the Tata Literature Live!
 Award for debut novels and was shortlisted for the JCB Prize for Indian Literature.
-Shubhangi Swarup has been awarded the Charles Pick Scholarship for Creative Writing at the University of East Anglia.
-She lives in Goa, where she looks out over a rapidly changing seascape from her desk.
+Shubhangi Swarup was awarded the Charles Pick Scholarship for Creative Writing at the University of East Anglia.
+She lives in Goa, India, where she looks out over a rapidly changing seascape from her desk.

 Maria Zimmermann

-Maria Zimmermann was born in Zurich in 1991.
+Maria Zimmermann was born in Zurich Switzerland in 1991.
 She studied Arts and Design Education at the Zurich University of the Arts.
-She self-published her thesis, 299 Dresses, and her work ‘#fridgelove’ was exhibited at the Gewerbemuseum in Winterthur.
-Since 2018, she has worked as a textile artist, producing works of embroidery under the label ‘Alles wird gut‘ (Everything’s going to be alright).
+She self-published her thesis, "299 Dresses", and her work ‘#fridgelove’ was exhibited at the Gewerbemuseum in Winterthur.
+Since 2018, she has worked as a textile artist, producing works of embroidery under the label ‘Alles wird gut’ (Everything’s going to be alright).
 Her larger works adorn album covers, jackets, and walls.

 Géraud Guillet

 Géraud Guillet is an innovation expert who holds a degree in international management.
-He is the author of À la fin de ce livre vous ne fumerez plus: L’Expérience TESK (Hachette Pratique).
-Shaped by his own extreme experiences, Géraud Guillet has created books promoting innovative, optimistic, and effective ways of thinking that open up new prospects for a better life.
+He is the author of À la fin de ce livre vous ne fumerez plus : L’Expérience TESK (Hachette Pratique).
+Shaped by extreme personal experiences, Géraud Guillet has created books promoting innovative, optimistic, and effective ways of thinking that open up new prospects for a better life.

 Tibor Joanelly

-Tibor Joanelly is an architect, publicist and teacher.
+Tibor Joanelly is an architect, publicist, and teacher.
 He received his degree in architecture at the ETH Zurich and worked in numerous well-known Swiss architectural offices.
-Next to his practice, he led atelier discourses with Swiss architects such as Christian Kerez, Valerio Olgiati and Livio Vacchini.
-He published essays and articles in various architectural magazines.
-Tibor Joanelly was teaching at the Budapest University of Technology, at ETH Zurich and at the University Liechtenstein.
+Alongside his practice, he led atelier discourses with Swiss architects such as Christian Kerez, Valerio Olgiati, and Livio Vacchini.
+He has published essays and articles in various architectural magazines.
+Tibor Joanelly has taught at the Budapest University of Technology, at ETH Zurich, and at the University Liechtenstein.
 He currently lectures on Architectural Critique at the University for Applied Sciences in Winterthur ZHAW and he is an editor of the Swiss architectural magazine werk, bauen + wohnen.

 Thomas Pfenninger

 Thomas Pfenninger (b.
-1984) grew up in Zurich and now lives in Bern.
-Alongside his work as a freelance author and copywriter, he is press spokesman and communications officer for a number of companies in Zurich, Berlin and Bern.
-In 2017, he self-published Fragments, a volume of poetry addressing the relationship between truth and perception.
-In 2018, he finished work on a novel, The Spoon Monologues, which has not yet been published.
-Now, Later, Tomorrow is his debut novel.
+1984) grew up in Zurich, Switzerland and now lives in Bern.
+Alongside his work as a freelance author and copywriter, he is press spokesman and communications officer for a number of companies in Zurich, Berlin, and Bern.
+In 2017, he self-published Fragmente, a volume of poetry addressing the relationship between truth and perception.
+In 2018, he finished work on a novel, Die Löffel-Monologe, which has not yet been published.
+Gleich, später, morgen is his debut novel.

 Seraina Kobler